user-simon/dandy/docs/pages/basics.rst

 .. doxygennamespace:: types
     :members:

-.. note:: Throughout this documentation, for the sake of clarity, a vector value refers to one of the types defined above
+.. note:: Throughout this documentation, a "vector value" will refer to any of the types defined above

 Construction
 ------------